sandeeppaulraj/machine-learning/projects/capstone/stock_price_predictor.md

 [sklearn: User defined cross validation for time series data](https://stackoverflow.com/questions/33928131/sklearn-user-defined-cross-validation-for-time-series-data)

 As mentioned previously in this writeup, we are fundamentally dealing with a regression problem and not a classification problem.
-Hence this project is unique in that i have not had to deal with the time series regression before so it is a good learning experience.
+Hence this project is unique in that I have not had to deal with the time series regression before so it is a good learning experience.

 I will try Linear Regresssion and it is possible for a simple model to provide good results.
 However, I intend to try other regressors such as SVR(Support Vector Regression), Decision Tree Regressor and Random Forest.
 Random Forest is a time series algorithm implemented in time series forecasting.
 Please see a citation below.

 [Stock Price Prediction using Random Forest](https://arxiv.org/pdf/1605.00003.pdf)

-Other citations and refernces for the other regressors i intend to try in the project.
+Other citations and references for the other regressors I intend to try in the project.

 [Decision Tree Regressor](http://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeRegressor.html)